Lazarus-org/api-response-shaper/README.md

 ### Custom Success and Error Handlers

 If you want more control over the response structure, you can define custom handlers.
-Use the `RESPONSE_SHAPER` settings to specify the paths to your custom handlers.
+Use the `RESPONSE_SHAPER` settings to specify the paths to your custom handlers. for more details, please refer to the [Settings](#settings).

 For example, define a custom success handler in `myapp.responses`: